joannateo/Getting-and-cleaning-data/README.md

 A full description of the data used in this project can be found at The UCI Machine Learning Repository

-###Below is an exerpt from the original course project instructions.
+###Below is an excerpt from the original course project instructions.

 One of the most exciting areas in all of data science right now is wearable computing - see for example this article .
 Companies like Fitbit, Nike, and Jawbone Up are racing to develop the most advanced algorithms to attract new users.
 The data linked to from the course website represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: